zichongkao/socraticregression/index.md

 ### What’s this Gauss-Markov theorem you speak of?
 How is it relevant to linear regression?

 The Gauss-Markov theorem is a good jump-off point from which to learn about linear regression.
 There are many ways to fit a line through data, of which ordinary least squares (OLS) is the most well-known.
-(What!
-I didn’t realize there are other ways to fit a line?!
-What are some examples?
+(What are some examples?
 Generalized least squares (GLS), maximum likelihood estimation (MLE), etc.) The Gauss-Markov theorem explains that under certain conditions, OLS is the “best” method to use.

 This is interesting in two ways.
 First, it helps us understand why everyone seems to like using OLS when doing linear regression.
 Second, like a big fish in a small pond, OLS is only best in a very narrow sense — it requires several strong conditions and is only best in a small class of methods.
 By tearing down the various conditions and probing why it can’t compete outside of its class, we end up with a good understanding of linear regression.

 ### So what does it mean for OLS to be “best”?
 And what the conditions are required for this?

 Recall, the problem of linear regression says: Suppose we have data that is generated in the secret control room of the universe** by the function $$X\beta + \epsilon$$.
 What is the best way to find $$\beta$$?
 Remember that as mere mortals, we can never peek into the secret control room of the universe (SCRU).
-We can only observe $$y$$, final result of $$X\beta + \epsilon$$, and $$X$$ which are our inputs. $$\beta$$ is top secret so we can’t just read it off our observations, and $$\epsilon$$ is a random variable which prevents us from deducing \beta from what we know.
+We can only observe $$y$$, final result of $$X\beta + \epsilon$$, and $$X$$ which are our inputs. $$\beta$$ is top secret so we can’t just read it off our observations, and $$\epsilon$$ is a random variable which prevents us from deducing $$\beta$$ from what we know.
 We are forced to guess what it is and this process of guessing parameters of underlying models is known in statistics as “estimation”.

 The Gauss-Markov theorem says: This problem is way too hard.
 I can’t tell you the best estimator for $$\beta$$ in all cases; but for the cases where the noise $$\epsilon$$ is distributed with $$\mathbb{E}(\epsilon) = 0$$ and $$\mathbb{Var}(\epsilon) = \sigma^2 I$$, then I can tell you that OLS is the best among the class of *linear*, *unbiased* estimators.